Media development: The Center for International Media Assistance (CIMA)

 The Center for International Media Assistance (CIMA) is an initiative of the National Endowment for Democracy (NED).
 CIMA works to improve the development of independent media worldwide while working to strengthen the support for such development.
 The center works to improve the effectiveness of existing media development efforts by conducting research and bringing together a broad range of experts to share their experiences.
 CIMA's mission is based on the conviction that free and independent media play an indispensable role in developing sustainable democracies around the world.

 Knight Foundation

-The John S. and James L. Knight Foundation “promotes excellence in journalism worldwide and invests in the vitality of 26 U.S. communities where the Knight brothers owned newspapers.”
-The Knight Foundation is one of the largest funders of direct media assistance in the U.S. It is also responsible for helping fund and launch some of the most innovative programs in media development, including GFMD and the Knight News Challenge.
+The John S. and James L. Knight Foundation is one of the largest funders of direct media assistance in the U.S. It is also responsible for helping fund and launch some programs in media development, including the Knight News Challenge.

 Knight also funds the Knight International Journalism Fellowships (along with the Gates Foundation).